 Create a new corpus from files

-Sketch Engine also serves as corpus building software by downloading content from the web or by uploading files.
+Sketch Engine is a tool to build a corpus by downloading content from the web or by uploading files.
 The latter is covered on this page.

 A corpus can be built by combining both methods.
 Data can be added to the corpus at any point later and make it larger.